dojo/docs/dojo/attr.rst

 Setting styles
 --------------

 The following example will set the "style" attribute of the given dom node.
-When you set "style" with dojo.attr() it delegates the work to `dojo.style() <dojo/style>`_.
+When you set "style" with dojo.attr() it delegates the work to :ref:`dojo.style() <dojo/style>`.

 .. cv-compound::

   .. cv:: javascript

     <script type="text/javascript">
+      // load modules for widgets in HTML to parse dojo.require("dojo.parser");
+      dojo.require("dijit.form.Button");

       changeStyle = function(){
           dojo.attr("testNodeThree", "style", {padding: "5px", border: "1px solid #ccc", background: "#eee"});
       }